Just 24 hours to go before the year's first storm hits

 A sub-tropical storm with hurricane-strength winds is taking aim at New Zealand.
-The weather will pack up today before the storm makes landfall tomorrow.
+The weather is expected to pack up today before the storm makes landfall tomorrow.

 The storm is on track to hit the top of the country tomorrow before sweeping down the country, affecting all the North Island and the north and east of the South Island.